Interacting loop ensembles and Bose gases: Introduction and main results

 We prove the following result. \begin{theorem}[Large-mass limit on a finite lattice] With $v$ as in Assumption \ref{interaction_potential_v_2}, and with notations as in \eqref{Z_infty}--\eqref{gamma_infty}, the following holds. \begin{itemize} \item[(i)] $\lim_{\nu \rightarrow 0} \cal Z^{\nu,\kappa_0/\nu,1} =\cal Z^\lm$. \item[(ii)] For all $p \in \N^*$ and $\b x, \b y \in \Lambda^p$, we have that $\lim_{\nu \to 0} (\Gamma_p^{\nu, \kappa_0/\nu, 1})_{\b x, \b y} = (\Gamma_p^\lm)_{\b x, \b y}$. \end{itemize} \end{theorem}

 Next, we extend the results of Theorems \ref{mean_field_convergence} and \ref{Large_mass_lattice_4} to the infinite lattice $\Z^d$.
-To that end, we explicitly include the side length $L$ of the cube $\Lambda \equiv \Lambda_L$ in our notation. \begin{assumption} {interaction_potential_v^{L}} We consider $v: \Z^d \rightarrow \R$ which satisfies the following properties. (i) $v$ is pointwise nonnegative. (ii) $v$ is of positive type. (iii) $v \in \ell^1(\Z^d)$. \end{assumption} With $v$ given as in Assumption \ref{interaction_potential_v^{L}}, we work with $v^{L} : \Lambda_L \rightarrow \R$ given by
+To that end, we explicitly include the side length $L$ of the cube $\Lambda \equiv \Lambda_L$ in our notation. \begin{assumption} {interaction_potential_v^{L}} We consider $v: \Z^d \rightarrow \R$ which satisfies the following properties. (i) $v$ is pointwise nonnegative. (ii) $v$ is of positive type. (iii) $v \in \ell^1(\Z^d)$. (iv) $v$ is radially decreasing. \end{assumption} With $v$ given as in Assumption \ref{interaction_potential_v^{L}}, we work with $v^{L} : \Lambda_L \rightarrow \R$ given by

 Furthermore, we define the \emph{specific (relative) Gibbs potential} of the Bose gas by

 and the \emph{classical specific (relative) Gibbs potential} by

 In order to study the convergence of the reduced density matrices, we need to define an appropriate norm.
 Given $p \in \N^*$ and $L_0 \in \N^*$, we define